nimdvir/agostontorok.github.io/_posts/2016-02-20-talkatbudapestdataprojects.md

 ---
 layout: post
-title: Talk in the Budapest Data Projects series
+title: Talk at the Budapest Data Projects series
 date: 2016-02-20
 tags: datascience
 ---

-We are very lucky to give a talk in the next event of the Budapest Data Projects meetup series.
+We are very lucky to give a talk at the next event of the Budapest Data Projects meetup series.

 Ágoston Török, Krisztián Varga, Ádám Divák, Balázs Fehér:
 The Kaggle Rossmann challenge: XGBoost vs. deep learning